HowTo: ESPEasy – Connect VL53L0X / VL53L1X distance sensor to the ESP8266 / ESP32 and read its data

 Programming the firmware

-How you can read out the VL53L0X sensor with ESPEasy and the appropriate plugin is described in the following article.
+How you can read the VL53L0X sensor with ESPEasy and the appropriate plugin is described in the following article.

 Assembly suggestion